 When is the next Minnesota Vikings game?

 For more details on the next Minnesota Vikings game, check above on the page, we include all the details there.

 Where did the Minnesota Vikings finish the season?

-The Minnesota Vikings finished second in the NFC North standings and ninth in the NFC.
+The Minnesota Vikings finished third in the NFC North standings and ninth in the NFC.

 How many games did the Minnesota Vikings win?

-The Minnesota Vikings won 10 games in the 2019 NFL season.
+The Minnesota Vikings won seven games in the 2020 NFL season.